Running Payroll in Libya: Employment Taxes & Setup

 Minimum Wage in Libya

-As of January 1, 2025, Libya does not have a statutory minimum wage.
+As of January 1, 2025, Libya has a statutory minimum wage of 1,000 Libyan dinars per month.
 Wages are generally determined by individual employers and are subject to market conditions and collective bargaining agreements in certain sectors.

 Bonus Payments in Libya